Marketplace Recipe

 Create data models in the module.

 For example, if you defined a vendor data model in a marketplace module, you can define a module link between the vendor and the Product Module's product data model.
+This builds an association between a vendor and their products, allowing you to query and manage products based on the vendor.

 Define a Module Link